kriskowal/q-connection/README.md

 Ports
 -----

-Q-Comm handles a variety of message ports or channel types.
+Q-Connection handles a variety of message ports or channel types.
 They are all internally converted into a Q Channel.
-If you are using a message channel that provides a different API than this or a WebWorker, WebSocket, or MessagePort, you can adapt it to any of these interfaces and Q-Comm will handle it.
+If you are using a message channel that provides a different API than this or a WebWorker, WebSocket, or MessagePort, you can adapt it to any of these interfaces and Q-Connection will handle it.

 This is probably the simplest way to create a channel duck-type, assuming that you’ve got a connection instance of the Node variety.